 Oceanport Landing Marina view at dusk

-Our dear friends of 30+ years, Annie and Tom Bisset, retired to their beautiful home in Ocean Grove, so a visit to the Jersey Shore is incomplete without seeing them!
+Our dear friends of 30+ years, Annie and Tom Bisset, retired to their beautiful home in Ocean Grove, so a visit to the Jersey Shore is not complete without seeing them!
 We had a great time enjoying Mojitos on our back deck, then dinner at The Marina at Oceanport Landing.

 With Annie and Tom